oetiker/RrdGraphJS/README.md

 While interacting with the graph, rrdGraphPng will overlay it with a generated grid, providing immediate visual response even when the server is not as fast in generating new images.
 With this setting, you can modify the color of the grid.
 Default: `rgba(0,0,0,0.08)` and `rgba(255,255,255,0.08)` respectively.

+#### `cursorUrl`

+The package comes with custom cursor images.
+The images are activated with inline styles on the dom node.
+This means that the location of the cursor image must be expressed relative to the location of the index.html file.
+We assume the cursor files are in the same directory as the `rrdGraphPng.js` file.
+As long as you have a script tag loading that exact filename, everything should work automatically.
+If you use a script compressor and there is no mention of the rrdGraphPng.js file in the header anymore, then you can use the cursorUrl to specify the location of the `.cur` files.
+Default: the directory where your `rrdGraphPng.js` file is stored.

 ### Methods

 #### `g.setStart(start)`, `g.setRange(range)`, `g.setStartRange(start,range)`